by Lilly Arthur

 When my husband Matt and I began the search for our first home, we quickly discovered that we have some different priorities, but the major things we agreed on were that we were looking for an older home and that we wanted to live in Walnut Hills, one of the oldest neighborhoods in Cincinnati.

-After a prolonged search, Matt ended up putting in an offer on our 1905 foursquare without me even have stepped foot inside!
+After a prolonged search, Matt ended up putting in an offer on our 1905 foursquare without my even have stepped foot inside!

-With the type of loan we have, we are required to work with a general contractor.
+We have a Fannie Mae HomeStyle loan, which covers both the purchase of the house and the renovation.
+With this type of loan, we are required to work with a general contractor.
 Matt contacted the Walnut Hills Community Council to see if they have any recommendations for a contractor with experience with older homes in our area.
 They suggested JEK Construction, a company that was also recommended by our lender.

 The first issue we discovered was termite damage to some of the floor joists on the first floor.
 The boards crumbled when touched!
 Our contractor replaced those and, so far, we haven’t encountered any further damage.